ferseg/aktech/tech-tips/README.md

-# tech-talks
+# tech tips
-List of tech talks by category
+This a list of technical tips in different fields of software engineering

-## general
+## 1. general

 ### generate dynamic data in pdf format